rotki/docs/usage-guides/data-management/address-book.md

 > 5. Hardcoded Mappings
 > 6. ENS names.

+## Filtering the address book

+The address book uses the same filter bar as the rest of rotki, with a pill for `Address`, `Name` and `Chain`.
+Chains are shown with their logo and name and picked from a list.
+There is also a `Strict chain` pill: with it added, only entries recorded for that exact chain are shown, rather than also including entries that apply to every chain.

+Both the chain selector and the strict-chain checkbox used to sit beside the bar; they are pills inside it now, so there is a single place to filter from.
+See [Filtering history events](/usage-guides/history/filtering) for the shared syntax and keyboard handling.

 ## Importing address book names (CSV)

 You can add multiple address book entries at once with CSV import.
 You can find the menu in the three dots `⋮` menu here.